compose-spec/compose-spec/14-include.md

      env_file: ../another/.env
 ```

-#### path
+#### `path`
-`path` is required and defines the location of the compose file(s) to be parsed and included into
+`path` is required and defines the location of the Compose file(s) to be parsed and included into the
-local compose model. `path` can be set either to a string when a single compose file is involved,
+local Compose model. `path` can be set either to a string when a single Compose file is involved,
-or to a list of strings when multiple compose files need to be [merged together](14-merge.md) to
+or to a list of strings when multiple Compose files need to be [merged together](14-merge.md) to
-define the compose model to be included in local application.
+define the Compose model to be included in the local application.

 ```yaml
 include: